8ta4/spam/DONTREADME.md

 The choice is whether to pay the fixed cost of a majority vote on every challenge.
 That's just insurance against a low-probability, high-impact error.
 I'd rather accept the small risk than pay the insurance premium.

+> Can the `challenger` use the `judge`'s critique?

+Yes.
+A `challenger` can use the results of the preceding round.

+But the `challenger` doesn't get the history from any earlier rounds.
+The `challenger`'s job is kept simple: beat the last winner based on the latest results.

 > Does the `gatekeeper` edit the message?

 No. I keep the `gatekeeper` and `editor` separate.